-All Hallam’s manufacturing and administrative processes operate within the ISO 9001:2008 framework.
+All Hallam Castings manufacturing and administrative processes operate within the ISO 9001:2015 framework.
 Hallam’s 9001 certificate is awarded and audited annually by the British Standards Institute.

 Ppk and Cpk analysis (typically) and other statistical process control methods under Six Sigma are applied to Quality acceptance testing for new components from both new and transferred tooling as well as in ongoing volume manufacture.

-Cold chamber high pressure diecasting is a method based on the process of injecting molten aluminium under pressures of up to 20,000 psi into a hardened steel die or mould held together under a clamping force of up to 2000 tonnes on a complex automated hydraulic die casting machine which forms the shape of the component or product required.
-The machine opens the die when the molten metal has set, and the die casting parts are ejected.
+Cold chamber high pressure aluminium casting is a method based on the process of injecting molten aluminium under pressures of up to 20,000 psi into a hardened steel die or mould held together under a clamping force of up to 2000 tonnes on a complex automated hydraulic aluminium casting machine which forms the shape of the component or product required.
+The aluminium casting machine opens the die when the molten metal has set, and the die casting parts are ejected.
 The cycle is repeated quickly, so that many hundreds of cast parts can be made each day.

-High pressure diecasting tools can be made to achieve tolerances of +/- 0.1mm and wall thicknesses of only 1.5mm with fine surface finishes withstanding extreme pressure and heat.
-This type of tool is designed to reproduce parts in high volumes with fast cycle times at an economical unit price.
+High pressure aluminium casting tools can be made to achieve tolerances of +/- 0.1mm and wall thicknesses of only 1.5mm with fine surface finishes withstanding extreme pressure and heat.
+This type of aluminium castings tool is designed to reproduce parts in high volumes with fast cycle times at an economical unit price.

 Without careful mould design, high pressure die casting parts are more susceptible to porosity than sand or gravity processes.
 The die mould has one open end where the metal is injected under pressure; when the two halves of the die are closed the mould cavity is still full of air.
-The majority of the air has to be displaced from the die as the molten metal is injected.
+In the aluminium castings process, the majority of the air has to be displaced from the die as the molten metal is injected.
 This can be achieved by placing vents at strategic places within the die to release the air.